Morgan Stanley Maintains Bright Health Group (BHG) Underweight Recommendation

 What is the Fund Sentiment?

 There are 213 funds or institutions reporting positions in Bright Health Group.
-This is a decrease of 8 owner(s) or 3.62% in the last quarter.
-Average portfolio weight of all funds dedicated to BHG is 0.06%, a decrease of 60.89%.
-Total shares owned by institutions increased in the last three months by 0.23% to 460,010K shares.
-The put/call ratio of BHG is 0.02, indicating a bullish outlook.
+This is a decrease of 7 owner(s) or 3.18% in the last quarter.
+Average portfolio weight of all funds dedicated to BHG is 0.06%, a decrease of 29.52%.
+Total shares owned by institutions decreased in the last three months by 0.23% to 460,010K shares.

 What are Other Shareholders Doing?